trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/value-investing-with-sage.md

 From Sage's list, pick 3-5 stocks that interest you most.
 Now dig deeper.

-**Questions to Ask Money:**
+**Questions to Ask Money Monty:**

 ```
-Hey Money, I'm considering [TICKER] as a value investment.
+Hey Money Monty, I'm considering [TICKER] as a value investment.
 Can you analyze:

 1. VALUATION:
    - Current P/E, P/B, P/S ratios